O'Day 22

-The design was built by O'Day Corp. in the United States from 1972 until 1983, but it is now out of production.
+The O'Day 22 is a recreational keelboat built by O'Day Corp. in the United States from 1972 until 1983.
 It was one of the most successful boats produced by the company, with 3,159 built.

-The design was replaced in the company's product line by the O'Day 222.
+It was replaced by the O'Day 222.

 Design

+It was designed by C. Raymond Hunt & Associates.

-The O'Day 22 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
-Boats built from 1972 to 1980 have a masthead sloop rig, while boats built from 1981 to 1983 have 3/4 fractional sloop rig.
-The design's hull has a raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a fixed shoal draft fin keel or stub keel and centerboard.
+The fiberglass hull has a raked stem, a reverse transom, a transom-hung rudder controlled by a tiller and a fixed shoal draft fin keel or stub keel and centerboard.
 It displaces 2000 to 2283 lb as the lead ballast fitted varied from 600 to 800 lb, increased over the eleven-year production of the boat.
+The keel-equipped version of the boat has a draft of 1.93 ft, while the centerboard-equipped version has a draft of 4.25 ft with the centerboard extended and 1.25 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

+The O'Day 22 was initially offered with a masthead sloop rig, but, after 1980, used a fractional rig.
 A tall mast was also optional, with a mast about 4.00 ft higher.

-The keel-equipped version of the boat has a draft of 1.93 ft, while the centerboard-equipped version has a draft of 4.25 ft with the centerboard extended and 1.25 ft with it retracted, allowing operation in shallow water or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settees in the main cabin, with a drop-leaf table.
 The head is located just aft of the bow cabin on the port side.
 The galley is located on the port side just aft of the head and is equipped with a two-burner stove and a sink.
 A hanging locker is opposite the head, on the starboard side.
 Cabin headroom is 54 in.

 The design has a PHRF racing average handicap of 288 and a hull speed of 5.8 kn.